isachinpnr/eventease/README.md

 ## Contact

-For questions or issues, please contact: info@koders.in
+For questions or issues, please contact: uttarakhandtechnology@gmail.com